 In the district-wide financial statements, the School District's activities are presented as governmental activities.
 Governmental activities include the School District's basic services, such as regular and special education, instructional support, transportation, administration, community services, food service and athletics.
 State aid and property taxes finance most of these activities.

 Financial Analysis of the School District as a Whole

-The following is a comparative highlight of the current and prior year financial activities:
+On the following page is a comparative schedule of the current and prior year financial activities.